 I am not able to pay the mortgage due to waiting for opers benefits and for his family's attorney to get everything put into my name. i need to know what i can do before our house is taken from us.
 Was planning on paying off mortgage once i received his opers benefits.

 I've not lived there in over six years and filed bankruptcy on the loans many years ago.
 I have no interest in keeping it and was just waiting for it to sell in the sheriff's sale.
-He wants me to sign a quit claim deed and says he will take care of the rest of the process (paying the taxes and...
+He wants me to sign a quit claim deed and says he will take care of the rest of the process (paying the...
 Read more »

 In order to stop the garnishment you may want to consult a bankruptcy attorney about having the debt discharged.
 On the mortgage you can request assistance from your lender by requesting a loan modification application.